-- 38.3.3.1.1. observable phenomena such as direct observation of drug use and or physical symptoms or manifestations of being under the influence of a drug; - 38.3.3.1.2. erratic behavior, slurred speech, staggered gait, flushed face, dilated/pinpoint pupils, wide mood swings, or deterioration of work or academic performance; - 38.3.3.1.3. information that a student has caused or contributed to an accident that resulted in injury requiring treatment by a licensed health care professional; - 38.3.3.1.4. substance abuse-related conviction by a court, or being found guilty of a substance abuse-related offense in another administrative or quasi-legal proceeding. - 38.3.3.2.
-Drug testing for reasonable suspicion will be arranged by the Department of Respiratory Therapy, unless done in cooperation with the affiliating clinical agency.
+- Any CHPW student, faculty, or full/part time clinical faculty who demonstrates behavioral changes reasonably suspected to be related to substance abuse as defined herein will be subjected to testing.
+A decision to drug test based on reasonable suspicion of substance abuse may be made by a faculty/staff member and/or the clinical agency.
+The CHPW student, faculty, or full/part time clinical faculty's request to drug test will be documented (see Attachment B) and may be based on a variety of factors, including but not limited to: - observable phenomena such as direct observation of drug use and or physical symptoms or manifestations of being under the influence of a drug. - erratic behavior, slurred speech, staggered gait, flushed face, dilated/pinpoint pupils, wide mood swings, or deterioration of work or academic performance. - information that a student has caused or contributed to an accident that resulted in injury requiring treatment by a licensed health care professional. - substance abuse-related conviction by a court or being found guilty of a substance abuse-related offense in another administrative or quasi-legal proceeding.

+• Drug testing for reasonable suspicion will be arranged by the CHPW, unless done in cooperation with the affiliating clinical agency.
 The cost of this drug testing will be assumed by the individual being tested.

-38.3.4.
 Collection and verification process